ansible/workshops/exercises/ansible_f5/2.0-disable-pool-member/README.md

 Remember to use <a href="https://docs.ansible.com/ansible/latest/user_guide/playbooks_conditionals.html" style="color: RED"> when conditions and loops</a> and <a href="https://docs.ansible.com/ansible/latest/modules/bigip_pool_member_module.html" style="color: RED">BIG-IP pool member module</a>

 ## Step 10
-Run the playbook - exit back into the command line of the control host and execute the following:
+Run the playbook - Go back to the Terminal on VS Code server and execute the following:

 ```
-[student1@ansible ~]$ ansible-playbook disable-pool-member.yml
+[student1@ansible ~]$ ansible-navigator run disable-pool-member.yml
 ```

 # Playbook Output